 Posing stands, Zohn explains, are similar to microphone and guitar stands.
 Though they’re made of cast iron, they’re not particularly sturdy or heavy, weighing perhaps 20 or 25 pounds.
 More damningly, they’re not counterbalanced.
 “They weren’t made for or sturdy enough to actually hold up the weight of a dead body,” Zohn says.
 If you set a corpse—rigor mortis would have needed to set in just the right way—on a posing stand, it would certainly topple over.

-An intriguing thing about the spread of Victorian-era death myths is that we are not dealing with ancient history.
+An intriguing thing about the spread of Victorian-era death myths is that they are not ancient history.
 The 1800s are not so far away; patent descriptions, images, illustrations, and catalog ads from that era can tell us everything from how Victorians actually cared for their dead to practices and inventions in photography.
 An avid photographer himself, Zohn researched Victorian records so that he could make his own ambrotypes and daguerreotypes.
-When it came to posing stands, “not a single bit of it mentions anything about dead people.”
+When it came to posing stands, “not a single bit of it mentions anything about dead people.